Deploying a network inventory system ahead of major investments

 • Administrative tasks

-How time constraints influenced implementation?
+How did time constraints influence the project?

 What new modules did we implement?

-Design, construction documentation, leases
+Design, construction documentation, and leases

 Bulk object editing

-How ASTA-NET benefits from using NetStork?
+How does ASTA-NET benefit from using NetStork?

 What processes have we improved?